Charles III proclaimed king at tradition-steeped ceremony

 Speaking of his personal grief, he said: “I know how deeply you and the entire nation, and I think I may say the whole world, sympathize with me in this irreparable loss we have all suffered.”

-This is the first time the accession ceremony has been held since 1952, when Queen Elizabeth II took the throne.
+It was the first time the accession ceremony since 1952, when Queen Elizabeth II took the throne.

-Charles was accompanied at the ceremony by his wife Camilla, the Queen Consort, and his eldest son Prince William.
-William is now heir to the throne and known by the title Charles long held, Prince of Wales.
+Charles was accompanied at the ceremony by his wife, Camilla, the Queen Consort, and his eldest son, Prince William.
+William is now heir to the throne and is now known by the title that Charles long held, Prince of Wales.

+In his first statement since his grandmother’s death, William said the queen “was by my side at my happiest moments.
+And she was by my side during the saddest days of my life.”

+“I knew this day would come, but it will be some time before the reality of life without Grannie will truly feel real,” he said.

 David White, the Garter King of Arms, made the proclamation flanked by trumpeters in gold-trimmed robes before leading cheers — “hip, hip, hooray!” — for the new king.